Pranavupp12/ai-and-u-website/README.md

 ## 🚀 About the Project

 This project is a showcase website for an AI agent named Nora.
 The website is designed to be visually appealing and engaging, with a focus on smooth animations and a clean user interface.
-It highlights the features, performance, and brand associations of the AI agent.
+It highlights the features, performance, and brand associations of the AI agent.Live Preview - https://aiandyouwebsite.vercel.app/

 ### ✨ Key Features: